JanJereczek/FastIsostasy.jl/docs/src/index.md

 ## How to read the docs?

 If you want a quick introduction to GIA, please go to [Quick intro to GIA](@ref).
 If you want to have a thorough but still accessbile introduction to GIA, we highly recommend reading [whitehouse-solid-2019](@cite).
 If you want to get started right away, feel free to directly go to the [Tutorial](@ref).
 If you face any problem using the code or want to know more about the functionalities of the package, visit the [API reference](@ref).
 If you face a problem you cannot solve, please open a [GitHub issue](https://github.com/JanJereczek/FastIsostasy.jl/issues) with a minimal and reproduceable example.
 We also welcome feature requests!

+## How to cite?

+Swierczek-Jereczek, J., Montoya, M., Latychev, K., Robinson, A., Alvarez-Solas, J., & Mitrovica, J. (2024).
+FastIsostasy v1.
+0–a regional, accelerated 2D glacial isostatic adjustment (GIA) model accounting for the lateral variability of the solid Earth. *Geoscientific Model Development, 17*(13), 5263-5290.

 ## [Julia ecosystem](@id Juliaecosystem)